fulgas/reviewdog-action-checkov/README.md

 - 🐶 Inline PR comments with reviewdog
 - 🎯 Configurable severity levels and filters
 - 🚀 Easy to integrate into existing workflows
-- 🐳 Available as Docker image on GHCR
+- 🐳 Pre-built Docker image on GHCR for faster execution
 - 🤖 Automated dependency updates via Renovate

 ## Usage